nummacway/gb300/README.md

 There's actually two things called "firmware" on the GB300: There is a small bootloader (512KiB) that loads the firmware from the TF card.
 You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues when tampering with files in the `BIOS` folder on the TF card.
 Really.
 This patch works for the GB300 as well and takes only a few seconds.
 With the bootloader separated from the rest of the firmware and the firmware on a TF card, any modding attempts are relatively safe.

 The SF2000 firmware does not work on the GB300.
-There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
+There is no known way to retrieve an updated official firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
 The default BIOS dates to the 15th of December, 2023.
 You can't use the GB300's firmware on the SF2000 either (because the GB300's firmware is much smaller, it would leave more of the 16 MiB available memory for modders to add more features).
+See (multicore)[#multicore] below for a firmware mod.

 ### Saving

-The device features four save _states_ per game which allow saving at any point (press Start+Select).
+***Savestates:*** The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
-There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
-The NES sometimes saves uncompressed states.
-Tests with VBA-M's GBA save states (after extracting the gzip file that is VBA-M's save state format) didn't work (black screen on the GB300).
+There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm). `.nfc` ROMs (including those in compressed files) use uncompressed save states which are not supported by that tool.
+Tests with VBA-M's GBA save states (after extracting the `gzip` file that is VBA-M's save state format) didn't work (black screen on the GB300).

-Normally, you would be able to exchange _battery_ files between emulators.
-These are the files that store the savegames created by the games' save feature.
+***Battery Saves:*** Normally, you would be able to exchange _battery_ files between emulators.
+These are the files that store the savegames created by the _games'_ save feature (should one exist).
 However, there's an issue with them on the GB300: To my knowledge, battery files do not work at all for all platforms but the GBA.
 So the rest of this paragraph is about the GBA only.
 If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
 For stock ROMs, is sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
-And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load after turning off the device.
-Saving and loading between switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
+And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load it after turning off the device.
+Saving and loading without switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
 Should you need to get your battery file from the device, load your state and save in-game.
 Repeat until you can load your battery after restarting the GB300.
-Then you should have a working battery.
+Then you should have a working battery file.

-### Multicore
+### multicore

-Discord users osaka (`bnister`) and Prosty (`_prosty`) brought [multicore to GB300](https://github.com/tzubertowski/gb300_multicore/releases/tag/gb300_multicore1.0_0.1.0) on April 27th, 2024.
-This means that you can now access many more emulators.
+Discord users osaka (`bnister`) and Prosty (`_prosty`) brought [multicore to GB300](https://github.com/tzubertowski/gb300_multicore/releases) on April 27th, 2024.
+This means that you can now access many more emulators and enjoy way better GBA performance.

 Multicore manual in a nutshell:
+* Before you do anything else: [Patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
+Really!
+Spare yourself the possible trouble with the stock ROM.
-* Put the release file's content on your TF card.
+* Put the 7-Zip file's content on your TF card.
-* For each _core_ you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
+* For each "core" (emulator) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
 Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
 * Run `make-romlist` found in the root directory of your TF card now.
 It does not actually make a ROM _list_ but creates so-called stubs.
 These are zero-byte `.gba` files passed to the GBA emulator.
 However, the GBA emulator was given a hook that will run multicore if the file is named like these stubs.
   * If you don't want to run the script, you can create the stubs yourself.
 The pattern is `CORENAME;FILENAME.gba`.
 Example: `Zero Wing.MD` is placed in `ROMS\sega` to be launched with the `sega` core.
 Then you need to create `ROMS\sega;Zero Wing.MD.gba`.
 * Many of the emulators added by _multicore_ require one or more BIOS files.
-In the Google Spreadsheet linked above, there is one link to libretro docs per _core_.
+In the Google Spreadsheet linked above, there is one link to libretro docs per core.
 That linked page will explain what BIOS files you need (the section is missing if an emulator does not use BIOS files).
 BIOS files must be placed in the `bios` folder of your TF card.

 ## ROMs and Gameplay

+___* * * This entire section is about the stock firmware.
+It does not apply to [multicore](#multicore) which cannot run zipped ROMs and therefore none of the stock ROMs either.
+Multicore does not take away any functionality, so installing multicore will still allow you to use the stock emulators with stock ROMs and any custom ROMs that do not match the filename pattern described above. * * *___

 To play your own games, create the folder `ROMS` (case-insensitive like all filenames on FAT-32) on the TF card and put your ROMs there.
 You can also use single-file ZIP files to save memory.
 Also create a `save` subfolder (`ROMS\save`), because the GB300 will not create one for you and fail saving if that subfolder is missing.